npadley/Personal-Site/_posts/2013-08-11-new-site-and-direction.md

 ---
-title: New Site and New Direction
 layout: post
 comments: true
+title: New Site and New Direction
+published: true
 ---

 So, I've decided to switch my personal website over to using [Jekyll][1] rather than Wordpress.
 It seems that all the cool kids are doing it these days.
 Here are a few reasons that I decided to try this: